Pythagora-io/gpt-pilot/README.md

 <br>

 # 🕴How's GPT Pilot different from _Smol developer_ and _GPT engineer_?
-- **Human developer is involved throughout the process** - I don't think that AI can't (at least in the near future) create apps without a developer being involved.
+- **Human developer is involved throughout the process** - I don't think that AI can (at least in the near future) create apps without a developer being involved.
 Also, I think it's hard for a developer to get into a big codebase and try debugging it.
 That's why my idea was for AI to develop the app step by step where each step is reviewed by the developer.
 If you want to change some code yourself, you can just change it and GPT Pilot will continue developing on top of those changes.
   <br><br>
 - **Continuous development loops** - The goal behind this project was to see how we can create recursive conversations with GPT so that it can debug any issue and implement any feature.
 For example, after the app is generated, you can always add more instructions about what you want to implement or debug.
 I wanted to see if this can be so flexible that, regardless of the app's size, it can just iterate and build bigger and bigger apps
   <br><br>